MirLach/ratelimit-policyd/README.md

 Modified by Mathieu Pellegrin for WellHosted (http://www.wellhosted.ch)

+Modified by Miroslav Lachman to FreeBSD ports.
+(2018)

 ## Credits

-This project was forked from onlime/ratelimit-policyd and modified to ensure that only authenticated users are counted for quota.
+Forked from onlime/ratelimit-policyd and modified to ensure that only authenticated users are counted for quota.
 All credits go to Simone Caruso for his original work (bejelith/send_rate_policyd).

+This project was forked and modified for inclusion in FreeBSD ports tree.
+Dropped dependency on Switch.pm, added use strict and warnings, separate config file, rc script for automatic start on system boot.

 ## Purpose